drkvogel/retrasst/notes/retrasst/misc/freeze-on-plan-save.md

 Reset 979187 "Reveal cyovials - use EDTA4 if 3 not found"
 After uncommenting delete_referenced from FormClose() (back to previous behaviour), this job seems to save OK (apart from that I'd removed ModalResult = mrOk, which is needed to cause the main form to save the status of the job as INPROGRESS).

+I don't know why I haven't seen this problem before or why it doesn't happen to other jobs - it should happen to any job with combined aliquots. because secondaries are deleted first - and the ->backup ptr in the primaries will still point to the old memory perhaps only primaries or loose other aliquots should be deleted, and if they have a backup, the dtor should delete that as well

 ## conclusion

 So perhaps it is something different about this job -